PGM-Lab/InferPy/README.md

-# INFERPY: A Python Library for Probabilistic Modelling
+# InferPy: A Python Library for Probabilistic Modelling

-INFERPY is a high-level API for probabilistic modelling written in Python and capable of running on top of Edward, Tensorflow and Apache Spark.
-INFERPY's API is strongly inspired by Keras and it has a focus on enabling flexible data processing, simple probablistic modelling, scalable inference and robust model validation.
+InferPy is a high-level API for probabilistic modelling written in Python and capable of running on top of Edward, Tensorflow and Apache Spark.
+InferPy's API is strongly inspired by Keras and it has a focus on enabling flexible data processing, simple probablistic modelling, scalable inference and robust model validation.

-Use INFERPY is you need a probabilistic programming language that:
+Use InferPy is you need a probabilistic programming language that:
  - Has a simple and user friendly API (inspired by Keras).
  - Allows for easy and fast prototyping of simple probabilistic models or complex probabilistics constructs containing deep neural networks (by relying on Edward).
  - Run seamlessly on CPU and GPU (by relying on Tensorflow).